 Delete - The deletion of a device is a much easier operation than "insertion".
-It removes the selected network camera from the camera list.
+It removes the selected Video Server / Network Camera series product from the camera list.
 Highlight the camera that you want to delete from the list and click on the "Delete" button.